swatii-solanki/AnimatedCounter/README.md

 The slideInVertically and slideOutVertically functions are used to define the animation, and the tween function is used to specify the duration and easing of the animation.

-The LocalTextStyle.current.copy function is used to set the font feature settings to "tnum", which is used to display the digits as tabular numbers.

 Code Overview
 -------------